ryan-taylor/workos-jsr/README.md

 import { WorkOS } from "jsr:@ryantaylor/workos@^0.1.0";
 ```

-Or add the following to the `deno.json` imports:
+Or add the following to your `deno.json` imports:

 ```json
 {